akshaynivash/Data_science_project-3/README.md

-# Fake News Detection uding PassiveAggressiveClassifier
+# Fake News Detection using PassiveAggressiveClassifier